Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-For five participants, experiences flagging posts were particularly disappointing.
-P2 received an automated message from a bot immediately after flagging content that acknowledged receipt of the flag, while P15 and P20 also received some level of communication from the platforms they flagged content on.
-However, none of the posts these participants flagged was taken down even weeks after they flagged them.
-Participant sentiments rang strongly of frustration and feeling wronged.
+Many factors that demotivated participants from flagging revolve around their feeling that the platforms' responses to their prior flags did not adequately compensate for the data or effort they provided while flagging.
+P2 received an automated message from a bot immediately after flagging content that acknowledged the flag receipt, while P15 and P20 also received some level of communication from the platforms on which they flagged content.
+However, none of the posts these participants flagged were taken down even weeks after they flagged them.
+Participants' sentiments rang strongly of frustration and feeling wronged.
 P2 and P15 used almost the exact same words about platforms communicating with empty promises.
-Per P2: \begin{quote} \textit{``They told me that they will take action and that they will remove both, but they haven't done it up to now...It's about a week, and they haven't done anything.
-They should have done something a long time ago, like on the same day [it was flagged].''} \end{quote} P22 flagged both an inappropriate post and the account that posted it.
-Though he received a notification that the post he flagged was taken down, he received no subsequent communication about the account he reported.
-Therefore, in this case, P22 considered the communication as lacking.
+P2 said: \begin{quote} \textit{``They told me that they will take action and that they will remove both, but they haven't done it up to now...It's about a week, and they haven't done anything.
+They should have done something a long time ago, like on the same day [it was flagged].''} \end{quote}

-Six participants received no communication from platforms after flagging content.
-Of this group, the flagged content seemed to disappear for P6, P12, and P17.
-However, none of these participants followed up with the content, claiming they noticed only that it stopped showing up in their feed.
-P12 reasons that the lack of follow-up from platforms could be due to the high volume of reports. \begin{quote} \textit{``The comment just went away for me like it just disappeared, and YouTube never followed up with me on it.
-I can't imagine they would because if I am anything to go by, they must get hundreds and hundreds of reports.''} \end{quote}

-P4 suspected that Twitter automatically blocks accounts of flagged content, preventing users from seeing any content from that account again in their feed.
-Therefore, P4 felt blindsided when unable to see the results of their flagging efforts. \begin{quote} \textit{``I don't know if it's working well because I actually don't know if it's working.
-I have no idea what happened to that account...I have no means to actually see the status of my reporting.''} \end{quote}
+Without any feedback from platforms, participants created their own folk theories about the effects of flagging.
+For example, P4 suspected that Twitter automatically blocks accounts of flagged content, preventing users from seeing any content from that account again in their feed.
+Therefore, P4 felt blindsided when unable to see the results of her flagging efforts: \textit{``I don't know if it's working well because I actually don't know if it's working.
+I have no idea what happened to that account...I have no means to actually see the status of my reporting.''} These participants stated that the negative experiences with having their flags ignored and a lack of communication from platforms decreased their motivation and made them less likely to flag content in the future.